GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/README.md

 ### Shielded Folder

 <a href="./shielded-folder/" title="Shielded Folder"><img src="./shielded-folder/images/overview_diagram.png" align="left" width="280px"></a>
-This [blueprint](./shielded-folder/) implements an opinionated Folder configuration to implement GCP best practices.
-Configurations implemented on the folder would be beneficial to host Workloads inheriting constraints from the folder they belong to.
+This [blueprint](./shielded-folder/) implements an opinionated folder configuration according to GCP best practices.
+Configurations implemented on the folder would be beneficial to host workloads inheriting constraints from the folder they belong to.

 <br clear="left">